vertica/integrators-guide/content/containers/creating-image.md

 #### Unpack s6

 We copied s6 tar files in an earlier step.
-This will extract them into the root of the file system.
+This will extract them into the root of the file system and delete the old host SSH keys:

 ```
   && tar -C / -Jxpf /tmp/s6-overlay-x86_64.tar.xz \
-  && tar -C / -Jxpf /tmp/s6-overlay-noarch.tar.xz
+  && tar -C / -Jxpf /tmp/s6-overlay-noarch.tar.xz \
+  && rm -rf /etc/ssh/ssh_host*
 ```

 ## The Entrypoint Script